- A Vocabulary for Sleep

 When an area of the brain is damaged, which typically occurs with a stroke, an impairment may result.
 An impairment is the loss of normal function of part of the body.
 Sometimes, an impairment may result in a disability, or inability to perform an activity in a normal way.

-Encephalitis is a term used to describe inflammation of the brain.
-The inflammation causes the brain to swell, which leads to changes in a person's neurologic condition, including mental confusion and seizures.
+Encephalitis is inflammation of the brain.
+The inflammation causes the brain to swell, which leads to changes in neurological function, resulting in mental confusion and seizures.

 - Epilepsy and Seizures